12 Best Dance Movies of All Time

 It is the film which put Channing Tatum on the map.
 The first film of the blockbuster ‘Step Up’ franchise, it is teeming with slick dance moves and music.
 ‘Step Up’ follows the story of a working class boy named Tyler Gage whose hidden talent of the art puts him in a partnership with a snobby yet talented Nora Clark.
 What makes this dance film a treat is the amazing chemistry between Tatum and Dewan which transcends into perfect choreography.

-Read More: Best Life Changing Movies of All Time
+Read More: Best Life-Changing Movies of All Time

 5. Top Hat (1935)

-This is the movie which defines and represents the genre of dance movies.
+This is the movie that defines and represents the genre of dance movies.
 The film has foot-tapping music and some brilliant performances by the star-cast.
 Often known as one of the legendary dancing duo Astaire’s and Rogers’ best works, the flick’s music even revived Irving Berlin’s falling career.
 The musical screwball comedy film introduces us to Jerry Travers, an American dancer played by Astair, who comes to London to star in a show produced by a man named Horace Hardwick.
 Through the course of the film, he meets Dale Tremont, played by Rogers and looks to win her affection through his dance.
 Laying the foundation on “Tap Dancing”, this 1935 essentially kicked off the category of dance films.
 Not only this, ‘Top Hot’ was also a hit among critics and was nominated for the Academy Award for Best Picture, Art Direction, Original Song, and Dance Direction.
-Adding to the accolades, it also features in American Film Institute’s list of best musicals.
+Adding to the accolades, it also features in the American Film Institute’s list of best musicals.

 Read More: Best Boxing Movies of All Time